Disco Elysium: Awards

-Legal issues
+Aftermath

+Breakup of

-In October 2022, ZA/UM member Martin Luiga announced that he, Kurvitz, Rostov, and Hindpere of ZA/UM had "involuntarily left the company", stating that ZA/UM "no longer represents the ethos it was founded on."
+Following the critical and commercial success of Disco Elysium, work immediately began on a direct sequel to the game as well as several spin-off projects.
+The direct sequel, code-named Y12, was led by Kurvitz, Rostov, and Hindpere.
+Another project, P1, was led by Kender.
+In October 2022, ZA/UM member Martin Luiga announced that he, Kurvitz, Rostov, and Hindpere of ZA/UM had "involuntarily left the company" in late 2021, stating that ZA/UM "no longer represents the ethos it was founded on."
 Luiga also affirmed that the ZA/UM cultural association had also been dissolved.
-In an interview, Luiga stated that the other three members had been fired under false premises.
-A spokesperson for ZA/UM stated that "Like any video game, the development of Disco Elysium was and still is a collective effort, with every team member's contribution essential and valued as part of a greater whole.
-At this time, we have no further comment to make other than the ZA/UM creative team's focus remains on the development of our next project, and we are excited to share more news on this with you all soon."
+In an interview, Luiga stated that the other three members had been fired under false pretenses.
+A spokesperson for ZA/UM denied the allegations.

 In early November 2022, conflicting reports of the events were announced.
-According to Kurvitz, Zaum Studio OÜ, the development studio, was originally owned in majority shares by Margus Linnamäe, was then acquired by Tütreke OÜ, a holding company owned by studio CEO Ilmar Kompus through a share purchase in 2021.
+According to Kurvitz, Zaum Studio OÜ, the development studio, was originally owned in majority shares by Margus Linnamäe, and was then acquired by Tütreke OÜ, a holding company owned by studio CEO Ilmar Kompus through a share purchase in 2021.
 Kurvitz and Rostov claimed that the funds used for that purchase were pulled from the studio itself, making it a fraudulent purchase, upon which they started to challenge the purchase and recover their IP from the studio.
 Among Kurvitz' and Rostov's complaints is that Kompus purchased four sketches from Zaum that were establishing the basis for a Disco Elysium sequel for £1, then resold these to Zaum for €4.8 million, effectively helping Kompus regain part of the money spent to acquire Zaum through Tütreke.
-Kurvitz and Rostov discovered the change in how the company was organized, including their demotion, and were fired when they began raising questions.
+Kurvitz and Rostov discovered the change in how the company was organised, including their demotion, and were fired when they began raising questions.
 Kurvitz and Rostov argued that they still have some control of the Disco Elysium intellectual property rights, and thus should have had a say in blocking the sale.
-Zaum Studio dismissed the charges in a statement, and said that the former employees had been let go for creating a disruptive environment at the studio, claiming that the two had "limited to no engagement in their responsibility and work", as well as verbally abused and discriminated against other employees.
-Other employees of Zaum Studio speaking anonymously with GamesIndustry.biz claimed the situation lay between these points.
+Zaum Studio denied the charges in a statement, and alleged that the former employees had been let go for creating a disruptive environment at the studio, claiming that the two had "limited to no engagement in their responsibility and work", as well as verbally abused and discriminated against other employees.
+Other employees of Zaum Studio, speaking anonymously with GamesIndustry.biz, claimed the situation was "not black and white".